 - Refill feeders frequently, even in storms, so birds can rely on the food source.

 - Keep bird feeders clean to avoid spreading diseases to winter flocks.

 - Take steps to protect feeders from snow and ice so the food is always accessible.

 - Put some seed under a patio table, elevated deck, or other covering so it does not get buried by falling snow.

 - Hawks are hungry in the winter too; take steps to protect backyard birds from hawks to keep visiting winter finches safe.

-Winter finches – redpolls, crossbills, grosbeaks and other northern species – add color and energy to backyards even when the world seems frozen.
-By meeting these birds' needs for proper food, water and shelter during the harshest months, backyard birders can enjoy great birds no matter how bad the weather.
+Winter finches, including redpolls, crossbills, grosbeaks, and other northern species, add color and energy to yards even when the world seems frozen.
+By meeting these birds' needs for proper food, water, and shelter during the harshest months, backyard birders can enjoy great birds no matter how bad the weather.